jbhopkins/bioxtasraw/docs/source/manual/Analysis_windows.rst

 Analysis windows
 ================

+**WARNING:** The manual is current several versions out of date.
+While it may still be useful for some users, please refer to the tutorial for the most up-to-date information.

 .. _analysiswindows:

 There are a variety of analysis windows in RAW: the Guinier Fit window, the Molecular